 - Automatic threshold checking

-- Multiple independend measures and overall state logic
+- Multiple independend measures

 - Long output and performance data

 - Timeout handling

 - Persistent “cookies” to retain state information between check runs